faner11/my-turborepo/README.md

 ## Steps to reproduce
-1. pnpm run dev
+1. pnpm run build    // Observe the build artifacts of app1
-2. Modify the contents of packages/app1/src/main.ts casually